 "My constructive criticism of Dukey (was he) is not protecting the ball enough in general play and trying flicks around the corner when his back is to goal.

-"Tonight I though he stood tall against two very good centre-halfs, two very big centre-halfs and two very experience centre-halfs.
+"Tonight I though he stood tall against two very good cent-halfs, two very big centre-halfs and two very experience centre-halfs.

 "I thought he played really smart football, bought the midfield into the game and was always dangerous on the counter and took his chance very well to win the game."